bnoordsij/bash-aliases/README.md

 source ~/bash-alias/main
 ```

+if you want the aliases to work in root as well, just run `sudo su` and redo the last steps

 ## cd
 there used to be a file called cd, it contained specific aliases for cd'ing to certain folders, but only for my Mac